Ecological intelligence, embedded in landscape design decisions.

 Long-tail liability protection

-Species selections grounded in documented functional reasoning.
+Species selections are grounded in documented scientific and functional reasoning.

 Compliance documentation, ready to submit